nicholascar/AusPIX-DGGS-ontology/README.md

 # AusPIX-DGGS-ontology
 Ontology for AusPIX Linked Data API

-Built in close collaboration with Simon Cox at CSIRO for the Loc-I project.
+Built by Simon Cox at CSIRO for the Loc-I project.

 Date: June 2020